rhertzog/distro-tracker/docs/about.rst

 The Package Tracking System allows users to follow package information through email messages and a Web presentation.
-This information may be interesting to package maintainers, contributors, advances users, QA members, etc...
+This information may be interesting to package maintainers, contributors, advanced users, QA members, etc...

 The PTS aims to be as extensible and as customizable as possible in order to allow Debian derivatives to deploy their own Package Tracking System if they